KDE/print-manager/README.md

 * Media settings (paper size, mode, type, quality, etc)
 * Banners, Policies and Allowed Users

-These features are available via the `configure-printer` app, accessed from the KCM and the plasmoid as a configure action.
+These features are available via the `configure-printer` app, accessed from the KCM or the print queue manager.
 In a future release, these features will be integrated with the KCM.

-The legacy `kde-print-queue` app is provided as the primary means to manage configured printer job queues.
-It remains directly accessible from both the KCM and the plasmoid.

 ## Building, Running and Testing